JvanKatwijk/qt-dab/README.md

 What is new in Qt-DAB-7.2
 ======================================================================

- - In Qt-DAB-7.2 does NOT use qwt anymore.
+ - In Qt-DAB-7.2  qwt  is  not used anymore for the "scopes".
 The "compass" on the display for showing transmitters  was a widget in Qwt and is not (yet) reimplemented in Qt-DAB and not visible.
-The feature *clicking with the right hand mouse button* on the scopes remains, i.e. in three clicks you can set background color, grid color and color of the data;
+The feature *clicking with the right hand mouse button* on the scopes remains, i.e. in three clicks you can set  (1) background color, (2) grid color and (3) color of the curve;

  - Qt-DAB-7.2 is developed using Qt6 but can be compiled without problems using the Qt5 framework using "qmake -qt5" for generating a makefile.
 The CMakeLists.txt file  for using cmake contains some Qt6 dependencies;

 In QtDAB-7.2 some GUI elements were changed:

- - The "waterfall" disappeared: a running version of Qt-DAB can be shown - including the other windows - on my laptop screen.
+ - The "waterfall" disappeared: the GUI of a running version of Qt-DAB is sufficently limited in size that it can be shown - including the other windows - on my laptop screen.

  - the progressbars on the technical window are replaced by simple indicators telling just whether the processing is OK.